-There’s nothing like a frozen treat to beat the summertime warmness.
-We’ve rounded up the fine places to enjoy an icy satisfaction, whether it’s served atop a cone, on a stick, or in a cup, plain or smothered in toppings.
-Let’s get our mind freeze on, Chicago.
+There’s nothing like a frozen treat to beat the summertime heat.
+We’ve rounded up the fine places to enjoy icy satisfaction, whether served atop a cone, on a stick, or in a cup, plain or smothered in toppings.
+Let’s get our minds frozen on Chicago.

 The Classics

-Like they are saying at the Original Rainbow Cone, “Why pick out one taste while you can have all of them?”
-The Sapp own family has been scooping its signature deal with — 5 layers of multi-colored sweetness — at this South Side organization due to 1926 and recently delivered confined shipping through DoorDash.
+Like they say at the Original Rainbow Cone, “Why pick out one taste while you can have all of them?”
+The Sapp family has been scooping its signature deal with five layers of multi-colored sweetness at this South Side organization since 1926 and recently delivered it in confined shipping through DoorDash.

 9233 S. Western Ave